pmcdonough35/instagram-data/README.md

 # instagram-data# README

-Welcome!

-This project is designed for you to demonstrate your knowledge of:

-- Software development
-- System design
-- Developer operations

-# What To Do

-Imagine you are a member of Mavrck's Engineering Team.
-You have been asked to lead development on a new full-stack project.
-Implement this as you would in a professional environment using industry-standard best practices.

 ## Technology requirements

 With the following exceptions, you may use any libraries, platforms, and tools to complete this project.